-11 The random school child may be the same as, or different from, the random child.
+10 The random school child may be the same as, or different from, the random child.

-Adults who are household members but have been living away for the previous six months are excluded from the selection of the random adult.
+11 Adults who are household members but have been living away for the previous six months are excluded from the selection of the random adult.
 Children and students living away during term time are counted as household members but are excluded from the random adult and random school child selection.

-13 Where the same person completes both parts one and two (i.e. they are both the household respondent and selected as the random adult) the CAPI (Computer Assisted Personal Interviewing) script does not repeat the questions common to both sections.
+12 Where the same person completes both parts one and two (i.e. they are both the household respondent and selected as the random adult) the CAPI (Computer Assisted Personal Interviewing) script does not repeat the questions common to both sections.
 This means that these respondents are not asked for the same information twice.

-Table 3.2: Topics covered in SHS 2015 Random Adult component
+Table 3.2: Topics covered in SHS 2016 Random Adult component

-Adult Characteristics Demographics, Country of birth and date of entry
+Basic demographics, Country of birth and date of Adult Characteristics entry